 More generally, our results suggest that even at the relatively low per capita GDP levels of the post-communist countries, the large involvement of their public sectors in funding health spending is not unusual.
 Indeed, we find using the OECD data that the public role falls as countries become better off.
 We also find that countries with older populations tend to rely more on public sector funding.
 It is not unusual, then, for relatively poor and relatively old populations to have large public sector involvement in funding health spending.
 It is hard to predict what will happen to the public share in the years ahead.
 Our regressions suggest that (controlling for the US effect) an additional \$1,000 of per capita GDP lowers the public share by about 2 percentage points.
-On the other hand, an additional percentage point on the elderly dependency rate raises the public share by 2 to 3 percentage points.
+On the other hand, an additional percentage points.
 Thus, if the post-communist countries follow the estimated OECD pattern, the public share will be subject to countervailing forces as these economies become richer and older.